Skip to main content

 Offering a place to wash bikes down after a "ride out" by means of an outdoor hose with suitable pressure to clean off dirt is advisable.
 A biodegradable bike wash spray also supports the post cycling service and is a much greener option.

-• Landry and / or drying service
+• Laundry / drying services

 Your business could provide laundry services to ensure cyclists have clean, dry clothes for the next day.
 Or you can invest in a de-humidifier and storage for shoes, packs, and clothing in a set drying room.
 It's a sure way to help post ride comfort.